 Filming Arctic Foxes in Iceland; wow… if you're serious about filming wildlife in a remote location; you will not get any more remote than this.

 The land of Fire & Ice is carved into the surface of the planet by millions of years of volcanic activity, some of which is still going on today.
-Famous for its utterly remote and striking landscapes, Iceland sits very high on many peoples ‘must-do’ lists; and the Peninsular of Hornstrandir is unique photographic highlight of Iceland this due to its population of beautiful and mischievous Arctic Foxes.
+Famous for its utterly remote and striking landscapes, Iceland sits very high on many peoples ‘must-do’ lists; and the Peninsular of Hornstrandir is a unique photographic highlight of Iceland due to its population of beautiful and mischievous Arctic Foxes.

 We can guarantee this will be like no other wildlife film course you have ever been on.
 Spending 8 weeks filming in Iceland will be a truly amazing experience.

 By its very nature, sitting in the middle of the north, of the north Atlantic; Iceland is very remote.
 Further to this, the upper north western region of Iceland is called the Westfjords; and to the very north of Westfjords is the Hornstrandir Peninsular; which in itself is so remote it is only assessable by boat.
 We will set up our basecamp on the northern coastline of Hornstrandir, at the back of the beach in Hornvik Bay.

 The only thing north of us will be sea ice and the North Pole !

 There are no footpaths onto the Hornstrandir Peninsular, let alone any roads; and you need a special environmental permit to visit here for most of the year.
 This remote location is so far north that its actually the only part of Iceland that lies within the Arctic Circle.
 The peninsular is home to Iceland´s Arctic Fox and the whole of the Peninsular is a protected.
 With very low levels of human interaction you are able to observe the Foxes in there natural habitat, at very close proximity, totally unaffected by our presence.